 5. Control your Smart Home Devices from the Lock Screen

 Having to unlock your phone each time to control your devices could be tiring for some people.
-That’s why Google introduces a new feature to Android 13 where users can easily control their smart home devices right from the lock screen.
+That’s why Google has introduced a new feature to Android 13 where users can easily control their smart home devices right from the lock screen.
 For some reason, the feature is turned off by default.
 You need to turn it on manually.

 6. 3D Cinematic Wallpapers and Wallpaper Dimming

 Google is introducing 3D wallpapers to Android 13 that move as you move your phone.
 This feature allows you to give a 3D effect to any wallpaper.
 This feature is not yet live, but we will see it in Android 13 soon.
 Additionally, there is another feature within the wallpaper section called Dimming Wallpaper.
-This feature dims your current wallpaper making it less bright for a better view in the dark.
+This feature dims your current wallpaper, making it less bright for a better view in the dark.

 7. Tap to Switch between Audio Devices

 With Android 13, Google is finally adding the feature to switch between devices with just a tap.
 This will make switching between devices, especially audio devices, much more convenient.
-This feature has been in Android skins for a long time, and it is finally making to stock Android.
+This feature has been in Android skins for a long time and is finally making it to stock Android.